-VirtualBox allows most of the guest code to run unmodified, directly on the host computer, and the guest operating system "thinks" it's running on real machine.
-In the background, however, VirtualBox intercepts certain operations that the guest performs to make sure that the guest can cooperate with other programs on the host.
+VirtualBox allows the guest code to run unmodified, directly on the host computer, and the guest operating system "thinks" it's running on real machine.
+In the background, however, VirtualBox intercepts certain operations that the guest performs to make sure that the guest does not interfere with other programs on the host.